 There are over 18,000 species of birds worldwide, and many of them have unique beak types that have evolved over time for their survival.
-For example: hummingbirds have long, narrow beaks to reach deep into flowers to drink their nectar.
-Ducks have beaks that act like strainers, picking up food and straining out the water.
-Bird beaks have also adapted to have a sharp "egg tooth" to help them break through the shell during hatching.
-This "egg tooth" falls off in the first days of life.
+For example: Hummingbirds have very long, narrow beaks that allow them to reach deep into flowers to drink their nectar.
+Ducks and other waterfowl have beaks that act like strainers, picking up food underwater and straining out the water before swallowing.
 Learn more about unique bird beaks in this activity!